dannysmith/manual/README.md

 > It’s not easy to stand up to a personality as big and blustery as ENTJ's, and they too often find that others crumple under the force they apply when they really start to enjoy themselves.

 This describes me fairly accurateley.
-I *reall enjoy arguing*.
+I *really* enjoy arguing.

 ##### Key points on arguing

-* You will not hurt my feelings by arguing with me – quite the opposite!
+* You will not hurt my feelings by arguing with me – on the contrary!
-* I have a lot of ideas, and most of them are shit.
+* I have a lot of ideas, and most of them are *shit*.
 Please be blunt and shoot them down with no regard for my feelings (it's the only way I'll have any better ones).
 * I reverse my decisions **very** quickly when presented with a compelling counter-argument.
-* If it's feels like I'm having a dig at you, I honestly don't mean it that way.
+* If it feels like I'm having a dig at you, I honestly don't mean it that way.
-* I will probably talk over you. **Please talk over me**, and if that's not how you roll then then tell me bluntly to shut up – providing you feel comfortable doing so.
+* I will probably talk over you.
+Please **talk over me**, and if that's not how you roll then then tell me bluntly to shut up – providing you feel comfortable doing so.
 * I'm **acutely** aware that not everyone else is like this, and I can make people feel uncomfortable.
 If the above sounds like hell to you, please tell me (see *Feedback* below).
 I'll moderate my behaviour.

 Despite all this, I subscribe to the "strong opinions, loosely held" school of thought, and like to [disagree and commit](https://en.wikipedia.org/wiki/Disagree_and_commit) if a dabate has run out of new logical arguments.